 To understand the dynamics of takeover and return to local control in New Orleans, we draw on Urban regime theory (URT).
 This framework describes the relationships between various actors in urban settings, including government officials, business leaders, and community organizations, and how these actors form coalitions or alliances that shape urban policies (Burns, 2003).
 URT has important implications for understanding the political and economic dynamics of urban areas and how these dynamics shape teaching and learning within urban schools (Bulkley, 2007).
 At its core, URT suggests that cities are governed by a complex web of actors and institutions, rather than a single, centralized authority (Whelan et al., 1994).
-According to Stone (1998), a key component of URT is civic capacity and how various stakeholders are mobilied around a communitywide cause.
+According to Stone (1998), a key component of URT is civic capacity and how various stakeholders are mobilized around a community-wide cause.
 These stakeholders are often referred to as "regime members," (Mitra & Frick, 2011), and represent both public and private interests.
 In URT, interest groups negotiate with each other to advance their goals, policies, politics, and overall influence on decision-making (Trujillo et al., 2014).
 These groups are not fixed but can shift over time as new issues and challenges arise (Morel, 2018).

-In urban education, district and school officials, teachers' unions, real estate developers, and community groups, all of whom have different interests and priorities when it comes to education policy, may collectively shape reforms that advance their own political and economic interests (Martinez, 2020).
-In many cities, corporate interests in education have evolved, pushing for policies such as charter schools and standardized testing (Morales-Doye & Gutstein, 2019).
+In urban education, district and school officials, teachers' unions, real estate developers, local government, businesspeople, and community groups, all of whom have different interests and priorities when it comes to education policy, may collectively shape reforms that advance their own political and economic interests (Martinez, 2020).
+In many cities, corporate interests in education have evolved, pushing for policies such as charter schools and standardized testing

+(Morales-Doye & Gutstein, 2019).
 These efforts have often been driven by a desire to improve the workforce, as well as to create a more competitive and market-driven education system that aligns with the ways that businesses themselves operate and conceive their work.

 URT can help explain the role of community organizations and grassroots movements in shaping education policy.
 These groups often have different priorities than business leaders and may advocate for policies, such as increased funding for public schools, smaller class sizes, or more diverse curricula (Guo-Brennan & Guo-Brennan, 2020).
-By building coalitions with other interest groups, these organizations can exert pressure on the urban regime and push for policies that align with their goals.
 In recent years, urban education governance has shifted both towards centralization through mayoral control and state takeovers (Henig, 2013), and school-based autonomy through charter schools and voucher programs (Lay & Bauman, 2019).
-Amos (2010) references education governance as a set of measures and structures that support quality education in schools.
-Hurricane Katrina dramatically changed both the power of various potential actors, and their perceived interests in a way that made the reforms that led to local control again in New Orleans possible.